rickbusarow/ktrules/README.md

 indentation to naming conventions and documentation.
 Some of the specific areas covered by the rules
 include:

+This is a sentence before a bulleted list.
+It does not have a space after it.

+- Main point
+- another main point
+  - a sub point
+  - another one

 ## Rules

 <!--docusync editorconfig-sample-->